lserman/maia/README.md

 { "device": { "token": "<TOKEN>" } }
 ```

-Where `<TOKEN>` is the token from GCM registration.
+Where `<TOKEN>` is the token from FCM registration.

 ## Device Management

-When GCM responds with an invalid or unregistered device token, the device record will be destroyed from the database.
+When FCM responds with an invalid or unregistered device token, the device record will be destroyed from the database.

-When GCM responds with a canonical ID, the device record will be updated so that it's `token` field will be equal to the canonical ID given by GCM.
+When FCM responds with a canonical ID, the device record will be updated so that it's `token` field will be equal to the canonical ID given by FCM.

 ## Device Expiration

 Devices will expire after 14 days.
 This is to ensure user's who sell or otherwise give away their device will not be tied to that device forever.
-Each
-time a POST to Devices is received, the token expiration will be refreshed.
+Each time a POST to Devices is received, the token expiration will be refreshed.

 ## Defining Messages

 Maia provides a `Maia::Message` class that provides an interface for defining push messages and sending them.
-To define a message, override `Maia::Message` with
+To define a message, inherit from `Maia::Message` and override whatever you need to:
-the data you need:

-For example:

 ```ruby
 class ExampleMessage < Maia::Message